sciZer0/7/v/README.md

 In the Inflationary Economy, there is nothing new and valuable.

-All that the Inflationary Economy — endless emissions of regular tokens/currencies — can eventually give us is devaluations of these tokens/currencies, meaning values.
+All that the Inflationary Economy — endless emissions of regular tokens/currencies — can eventually give us is devaluations of these tokens/currencies, meaning devaluations of values.
 Never something different.

 But, unfortunately, all monetary systems in the world — incl. blockchain systems — are inflationary — have only inflationary assets.